ACES (Academic and Cultural Events) Intern/Hall Director

 The Graduate Intern is a member of the Student Affairs staff at Baldwin Wallace University and reports to the Assistant Dean of Students and Director of ACES.
 The Graduate Intern is responsible for implementing the goals of the ACES office and working toward achieving its mission of planning, implementing, and promoting educational and cultural events throughout the academic year.
 Further, the Graduate Intern will play a significant role in the promotion and development of leadership opportunities for Baldwin Wallace students as well as address diversity and multicultural issues in a variety of creative, challenging, and meaningful ways that will be of benefit to the entire BW community.
 The responsibility of a Graduate Intern also includes serving in the capacity of advisor, programming resource person and administrator.

-View a detailed description of the ACES Intern/Hall Director position.
+View a detailed description of the ACES Intern/Hall Director internship.

-This is a 10 hour per week internship.
-The other 10 hours will be completed in the Registration and Records Internship.
-The Academic Advising Intern will focus on undergraduate, day student advising and registration education.
+This is a 20 hour per week internship.
+The Academic Advising Intern will focus on undergraduate, day student advising, registration education, and the education and assistant oversight of undergraduate student Advising Peer Mentors..
 The intern’s specific responsibilities will build on his/her experience, skills, and professional aspirations.
 The intern will assist the Advising Director and Assistant, and interact with students, parents, faculty advisors, staff, and administrators.

 View a detailed description of the Academic Advising internship.

 The Admission Graduate Intern will contribute to the overall recruitment efforts of Baldwin Wallace University by performing duties and obtaining skills typical of an Admission Counselor.
 The full range of recruitment and leadership duties will build on the Graduate Intern’s current experience and expand to reach the specific goals of the Intern and BW.
 This is a part-time (20 hour/week), 9-month position reporting to an Associate Director of Admission.

 View a detailed description of the Admission internship.